Login |

 “Hats off to (Mitchell) for a great race,” Madden said.
 “He raced me clean.
 Just put on a good show for the fans, I hope.”

-Madden’s third victory of the 2026 campaign was further evidence of his continued progression with Wells Motorsports-backed house car program.
+Madden’s third victory of the 2026 campaign was further evidence of his continued progression with the Wells Motorsports-backed house car program.

 Over his last seven races, he has two victories, four podium finishes and six top-five runs — all since his March 21 $20,053 Southern All Star Dirt Series victory at Cherokee Speedway in Gaffney, S.C.